Recharge Chambers

 Water features connect with nature, lending calm to a stressful setting.

-Home to 9-1-1 dispatch as well as the Metro Transit Police and Animal Control, King County’s Regional Communications and Emergency Coordination Center is a high-stress environment.
+Home to the Office of Emergency Management and Sheriff’s Office 9-1-1 Communications, King County’s Regional Communications and Emergency Coordination Center is a high-stress environment operating 24/7.
 The three water features in Gloria Bornstein’s Recharge Chambers aim to soothe and calm the Center’s workers and visitors by connecting to the natural world that surrounds the site.